pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 Rendering a Page
 -----------------------
-This example creates an image out of a page's content:
+This example creates a **raster** image of a page's content:

 >>> pix = page.getPixmap()

-Now ``pix`` is a :ref:`Pixmap` object that contains an RGBA image of the page, ready to be used.
+``pix`` is a :ref:`Pixmap` object that contains an RGBA image of the page, ready to be used.
 This method offers lots of variations for controlling the image: resolution, colorspace, transparency, rotation, mirroring, shifting, shearing, etc.

+.. note:: You can also create **vector** images of a page using :meth:`Page.getSVGimage`.
+Refer to this `Wiki <https://github.com/rk700/PyMuPDF/wiki/Vector-Image-Support>`_ for details.

 Saving the Page Image in a File
 -----------------------------------